In spoken English and informal writing when we want to indicate a large quality of something we tend to use a lot

 She's a lot happier after quitting her job

-A lot of is more formal than lots of.
+.
 They both mean a large amount or number of poeple or things and they can be used with plural countable nouns and with singular uncountable nouns for affirmatives, negatives, and questions.

 That's a lot of money

-There are a lot of great students here
+There are a lot of great students here Weve got lots of things to do today

-We use the quantifier most to talk about quantities, amounts and degree.
+to talk about quantities, amounts and degree.
 We can use it with a noun (as a determiner) or without a noun (as a pronoun).
 We can also use it with adjectives and adverbs to form the superlative.

-We use most with nouns in the meaning the majority of.
-If there is no article, demonstrative or possessive pronoun, we use most right before the noun.
+with nouns in the meaning the majority of.
+If there is no article, demonstrative or possessive pronoun, we use most

 Most tap water is drinkable.

-When we are talking about the majority of a specific set of something, we use most of the + noun.
+When we are talking about the majority of a specific set of something, we use most of the

 Most cakes are sweet (cakes in general)